-"We're not very mature" — it's a statement we hear in many conversations with information security professionals, despite the technological skills and proliferation of risk management maturity assessment tools in the organization.
+"We're not very mature" — it's a statement we hear in many conversations with information security professionals, despite the technological skills and proliferation of risk management maturity assessment tools in their organizations.

-Jack Jones, co-founder of RiskLens once responded to that comment by saying, "Where we are, as a profession, it's like we're doctors relying on bloodletting."
+Jack Jones, co-founder of RiskLens, once commented on the subject, saying, "Where we are, as a profession, it's like we're doctors relying on bloodletting."
 Which is to say, there's plenty of room for process improvement in the way most businesses approach risk mitigation.

-As Jack sees it, common maturity models in our profession are missing the point by focusing on what he calls "lagging indicators" — technologies or processes we can check off a checklist.
+As Jack sees it, common risk maturity assessment models in our profession are missing the point by focusing on what he calls "lagging indicators" — technologies or processes we can check off on a list.

 Those models don't have a clearly defined meaning of maturity — a higher score is simply better than a lower score.
 "They don't really define what maturity represents," Jack says.
 "Many of us know organizations that score reasonably well on common risk maturity assessments, but have significant difficulty prioritizing well or executing reliably."

-Jack pioneered the FAIR standard to give a solid foundation for prioritizing and communicating cyber and technology risk management through quantifying risk in financial terms.
+Jack pioneered the FAIR™ standard to give a solid foundation for prioritizing and communicating cyber and technology risk management through quantifying risk in financial terms.
 This approach to managing risk is what led to the creation of the RiskLens platform, which circumvents the problem inherent in the standard risk maturity model and gives organizations a clearer understanding of their current maturity and what can be done to improve it.

-But the conversation then can turn to a new maturity concern: “We're not mature enough to do quantification.
-We don't have the data, the people or the time."
+However, the conversation can then turn to a new risk management maturity problem: "We're not mature enough to do quantification.
+We don't have the data, the people, or the time."

-- Data.
-Data Helpers and Loss Tables are pre-populated with targeted, re-usable data built around common risk scenarios.
-A guided workflow steps analysts through collecting internal data from your subject matter experts.
+- Data: Data Helpers and Loss Tables are pre-populated with targeted, re-usable data built around common risk scenarios.
+A guided workflow guides analysts through collecting internal data from your subject matter experts.

 Altogether, Steve writes, "The newest version of the RiskLens platform significantly simplifies strategic, tactical, and governance-driven risk assessments."

-RiskLens Enhances the Maturity Models You Already Use
+RiskLens Enhances the Risk Maturity Assessment Models You Already Use